ChristopherRogers1991/python-challenges/game-of-life/README.md

 This project will walk you through creating your own, text based version of the simulation.
 Note that for the effect to work, you will need a terminal/console that supports readline.
-If you are on a Mac of Linux machine, the default system terminal should work.
+If you are on a Mac or Linux machine, the default system terminal should work.
 On Windows, you could use a terminal via
 [WSL (Windows subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install), install [Git](https://git-scm.com/download/win) and use the terminal that it provides, or